-Unije - the largest of the islands surrounding Lošinj and car free.
-It was populated through all historical periods due to a favourable geographical and traffic position at the entrance to Kvarner, several sources of fresh water and vast fertile land.
+Unije is the largest of the islands surrounding Lošinj and is car-free.
+It was populated through all historical periods due to a favorable geographical and traffic position at the entrance to Kvarner, several sources of fresh water, and vast fertile land.

 The northern and eastern sides of the island are steep and rocky, overgrown with evergreen holly oak, while the southern and western sides are flatter and form a bay.

-If you would like to visit Unije during your sailing holidays you can find a berth in Unije village, which is a wide bay with long breakwater.
-However, it is extremel dangerous in the bay when there are strong winds from the 3rd and 4th quadrants and during summer squalls.
+If you would like to visit Unije during your sailing holidays you can find a mooring place in Unije village, which is a wide bay with a long breakwater.
+However, it is extremely dangerous in the bay when there are strong winds from the 3rd and 4th quadrants and during summer squalls.
 Then you should leave the bay.
-More protected anchorage bay on the eastern coast of the Unije island is Maračol.
+A more protected anchorage bay on the eastern coast of the Unije island is Maračol.
 The bay is sheltered of all but the strong south-wind Jugo.

-Away from the hustle and bustle of the city, mostly untouched nature, the island of Unije is sailing haven.
+Away from the hustle and bustle of the city, and mostly untouched nature, the island of Unije is a sailing haven.